 FM stereo demodulator using AN7415 – Stereo demodulation is well explained in this circuit application.

 FM Adapter for your Car stereo :- A simple low power FM transmitter using transistor 2N222.
 This circuit application can come handy when you don’t have an auxiliary input for your car stereo or car audio device.
-You can plug this transmitter to the audio out of your Ipod or mobile phone and play directly through you car audio system.
+You can plug this transmitter to the audio out of your iPod or mobile phone and play directly through your car audio system.
 This idea can also be used when you need to play from audio devices that don’t support file transfer!

 Okay!
 Now we have listed almost all important circuit applications related to FM – Transmitters, receivers and demodulators.
 Some other interesting applications are also listed like jammer, car adapter etc. You can give your opinions as comments below and also I request you to give links to other FM related projects in this comments section.